MicrosoftDocs/dynamics-365-fraud-protection/content/lists.md

 1. In the **Lists** management page, select  the list you want to update, and then click **Edit**.
 1. Click **Browse** to locate the file.
 Select the file you just updated, and then click **Open**.

     Fraud Protection opens a preview of the file for you to review.
-The preview contains a maximum of 20 rows.
+The preview displays a maximum of 20 rows.

-1. To upload the file, click **Continue** and then click **Update**.
+1. To upload the file, click **Continue**, and then click **Update**.

   Because of caching, it may take up to two minutes for the list to become active.